apolloio/apollo-api-docs/source/includes/_organizations.md

 # Organizations API

-An Organization represents a company in Apollo's database.
+An organization represents a company in Apollo's database.

 ## Organization jobs postings